-Additional refuge units to be made available in Gwent; an additional 'specialist refuge' providing 24 hour on-site support is prioritised for development in the South/East of the region to accommodate individuals with complex needs.
-Progress is being made to develop a specialist refuge in the South of the region, a potential site is being considered and planning applications are underway.
-Further information can be found under this section of the plan.
+An additional 'specialist refuge' providing 24 hour on-site support is prioritised for development in the South/East of the region to accommodate individuals with complex needs.
+Progress is being made to develop the specialist refuge, planning permission has been agreed and work on site is about to start.

-It was also recommended that commissioners continue to ensure that refuge and emergency/direct access should remain open to all service users in need regardless of their geographical origin and that local connection restrictions should not be imposed; all domestic abuse units within Gwent now operate on this basis.
 Since the recommendations of the report were published in 2012; an additional £235,839 has been allocated to further increase and develop services for this client group.